-Suspect in car attack faces new charge: first-degree murder
+Suspect in car attack faces new charge: First-degree murder

 Fields said he was sorry and asked if people were OK, according to Young.
 When Fields was told someone had died, he appeared shocked and sobbed, Young said.

 Young said authorities had identified 36 victims of the car attack, including Heyer — a number higher than officials have previously given.
-Some have significant injuries and are “wheelchair bound,” Young said.
+Some have significant injuries and now use wheelchairs, Young said.

+Fields would have faced between five to 40 years in prison for a second-degree murder conviction.
+First-degree murder carries a penalty of 20 years to life in prison.

 Charlottesville General District Court Judge Robert Downer Jr. also presided over preliminary hearings Thursday for three other defendants.
 Charged in cases related to the August rally are Richard Preston, who is accused of firing a gun, and Jacob Goodwin and Alex Ramos, who are accused in an attack on a man in a parking garage that was captured in photos and video that went viral.